Can I Get My Car Inspected Without Insurance?

 Both are fairly straightforward.
 Emission inspections are designed to test the number of pollutants released from your vehicle.
 These inspections began in the 1960s and are slowly becoming more present.
-Some states require emission inspections, but these are typically done during the manufacturing process and before the cars ever enter the market.
-Some older, antique vehicles may need to pass these inspections as well to legally drive.
+Some states require emission inspections, but these are typically done during manufacturing and before the cars ever enter the market.
+Some older, antique vehicles may also need to pass these inspections to drive legally.

 Safety inspections check on the overall quality and condition of your vehicle.
 These are done to guarantee the safety of the passengers as well as the safety of other drivers.
 An unsafe vehicle can lead to dangerous scenarios such as engine failure or tire and alignment issues that put everyone at risk.

 Typically, these inspections also occur during the sale transaction of a used vehicle.
 This is especially true for used vehicles at a car dealership.
 Most dealerships will not list or show a vehicle if it has not yet passed inspection.
 For private sellers, the process is a lot more casual.
-There is a significantly less chance of your vehicle being inspected if that is the case for you.
+If that is the case for you, there is a significantly less chance of your vehicle being inspected.
 However, in order for you to register and drive the vehicle, you may still need an inspection.